binomed/binomed.github.com/source/_drafts/5-years-of-DevFest-CountDown.md

 ### The destruction of a logo

 One of the challenges was to be sure that all logos will be destroyed at the end of the countdown.
-I try to make this as automatic as I can so the first thing that is done when the countdown start is to calculate few elements :
+I try to make this as automatic as I can.
+The first thing that is done when the countdown start is to calculate few elements :

 * What is the interval between each destruction : `(Now - Final time) / Number of logos`
 * How many time will take the spaceship to be under the current logo at maximum